codingwatermelon/codingwatermelon.github.io/_posts/2020-09-09-how-to-make-a-magic-mirror.md

 {:start="6"}
 6. Create startup scripts
   - Note: Your scripts used for starting the MagicMirror will vary depending on how you're planning to implement your setup.
-If you are running this on a Raspberry Pi Zero W, then continue with *OPTION A*.
-If you are running this on a Raspberry Pi 3/4, then continue with *OPTION B*.
+If you are running this on a Raspberry Pi Zero W and connecting with a separate computer, then continue with *OPTION A*.
+If you are running this the MagicMirror server and client on a Raspberry Pi 3/4, then continue with *OPTION B*.

   - Another note: You can create these files outside of the Pi and transfer them to your Pi using WinSCP.
 Otherwise, you can create them directly:

+---
 #### OPTION A
-If you are running the MagicMirror *software* on the Raspberry Pi Zero W, follow these steps in *Option A* and skip *Option B*.
-This means you will either run the MagicMirror *site* on a separate Raspberry Pi or on your primary computer.
+If you are running the MagicMirror *server* (i.e., the MagicMirror software/application) on the Raspberry Pi Zero W, follow these steps in *Option A* and skip *Option B*.
+This means you will either run the MagicMirror *client* (i.e., the website in a browser) on a separate Raspberry Pi or on your primary computer.
 - `sudo vim /home/pi/mmstart.sh`
   - [mmstart.sh](../files/mmstart.sh)